Johnny Blanchard: Broadcasting career

 He was the color commentator for the first live ESPN game ever broadcast.
 It took place at Joecks Field in Lannon, Wisconsin on September 7, 1979.
 It was Game 1 of the American Professional Slowpitch Softball League World Series, a best-of-nine endeavor, between the Milwaukee Schlitz and Kentucky Bourbons.

 Death

-Blanchard died of a heart attack in North Memorial Medical Center in Robbinsdale, Minnesota on March 25, 2009.
-His funeral was held at The Church of St. Mary of the Lake in Plymouth, Minnesota on Monday March 30, 2009 at 11:00AM and was buried at Fort Snelling National Cemetery.
+Blanchard died of a heart attack in North Memorial Medical Center in Robbinsdale, Minnesota on March 25, 2009..
+His funeral was held at The Church of St. Mary of the Lake in Plymouth, Minnesota on Monday, March 30, 2009, and he was buried at Fort Snelling National Cemetery.